strozfriedberg/ntfs-linker/README.md

 ## Usage
 ```
-ntfs-linker, Copyright (c) 2015, Stroz Friedberg, LLC
+ntfs-linker, Copyright (c) Stroz Friedberg, LLC
-Version 0.1.0
+Version 0.1.1
+Usage: ntfs_linker ntfs-dir output [options]
 Allowed options:
-  --help                display help and exit
+  --ntfs-dir arg        If no image specified, location of root directory
+                        containing input files.
+Otherwise, root directory in
+                        which to dump files extracted from image.
+See the docs
+                        for info about ntfs-dir structure.
   --output arg          directory in which to dump output files
-  --input arg           If no image specified, location of directory containing
-                        input files: $MFT, $UsnJrnl, $LogFile.
-Otherwise, root
-                        directory in which to dump files extracted from image.
-  --image arg           Path to image
+  --image arg           Path to image file(s)
-  --version             display version number and exit
   --overwrite           overwrite files in the output directory.
 Default:
                         append
   --extra               Outputs supplemental lower-level parsed data from
                         $UsnJrnl and $LogFile
+  --help                display help and exit
+  --version             display version number and exit
   ```